Guillermo Linares

-Guillermo Linares (born August 30, 1951) is a Democratic politician who served as a member of the New York State Assembly, representing the 72nd Assembly District in Manhattan from 2015 to 2016, and previously from 2011 to 2012.
+Guillermo Linares (born August 30, 1951) is a Democratic politician.
+He served as a member of the New York State Assembly, representing the 72nd Assembly District in Manhattan from 2015 to 2016, and previously from 2011 to 2012.

+He also ran without success in 2012 for the New York State Senate (losing to Adriano Espaillat), in 2016 for the U.S. Congress (again losing to Adriano Espaillat), and later in 2016 to be reelected to his New York State Assembly seat (losing to Carmen De La Rosa), in each case during the Democratic primaries.
 He is a former New York City Council Member and a former New York City Commissioner of Immigrant Affairs.

 Early life

 Guillermo Linares was born on August 30, 1951, in the town of Cabrera in the Dominican Republic; he was the oldest of nine children.
-He shares the experiences and aspirations of immigrant New Yorkers, having left his native Dominican Republic in 1966 and joining his parents who gained residency through the 1965 immigration reform, he arrived in the East Tremont section of the Bronx, at just 14 years old.
+He says he shares the experiences and aspirations of immigrant New Yorkers, having left his native Dominican Republic in 1966 and joining his parents who gained residency through the 1965 immigration reform, he arrived in the East Tremont section of the Bronx, at 14 years old.
 He began to learn the English language as he finished high school, gaining a General Equivalency Diploma from Theodore Roosevelt High School.
-Although initially discouraged from going to college by his high school guidance counselor, Linares was encouraged by his parents, who noted that as the eldest child, he had a responsibility to obtain a college degree.
+Although initially discouraged from going to college by his high school guidance counselor, Linares was encouraged by his parents, who said that as the eldest child, he had a responsibility to obtain a college degree.
 Taking on jobs, such as taxi driving, in order to pay for his college education, he became an American citizen during his sophomore year of college.
-He is currently married to Evelyn Linares, a public school principal.
+He is married to Evelyn Linares, a public school principal.
 They have two children, Mayra and Guillermo, as well as a granddaughter, Ava and grandson, Dylan.
-He has often credited his family with being critical to his successes in community activism, public office, and academia.

 Public office

+1991-2009

-In 1991, Linares became the first Dominican elected to public office in New York City and tied for first in the United States with Kay Palacios.
+In 1991, Linares became the first Dominican American elected to public office in New York City and tied for first in the United States with Kay Palacios.
 He served from 1992 to 2001 in the New York City Council.
-Linares also served as a member of the President's Advisory Commission on Educational Excellence for Hispanic Americans, when President Bill Clinton appointed him in 1999 as a commission chair.
-Linares was later appointed the NYC Commissioner of Immigrant Affairs in 2004.
+Linares also served as a member of the President's Advisory Commission on Educational Excellence for Hispanic Americans, after President Bill Clinton appointed him in 1999 as a commission chair.
+Linares was appointed the NYC Commissioner of Immigrant Affairs in 2004.